Home Lessons Tutorials Links Books About Us Site Map

 John Quincy Adams died of a stroke on February 23, 1848.
 He was 80 years and 227 days old when he died.

-Adams died at his desk in the House chamber and died in the speaker's office.
+Adams had a heart attack at his desk in the House chamber and died in the speaker's office.
 As a member of Congress, he worked for years to overturn the rule that Congress would not accept petitions against slavery.
+He is the only President who died in the Capitol Building.

 Quotes: